thiagocrux/nextjs-template/README.md

 # Next.js Project Template

-A template to kickstart Next.js.
+A template to kickstart a Next.js project.

 ## Technologies